frederic-perez/AmE-dictionary/data/dictionary.md

 __startling__ _adj_ :six: Causing surprise or fear; striking; astonishing.
 __stash__ _v_
 __Stasi__
-__stasis__ _n_ :three: A stoppage or diminution of flow, as of blood or other body fluid, or of intestinal contents.
+__stasis__ _n_ :five: A stoppage or diminution of flow, as of blood or other body fluid, or of intestinal contents.
 __stat sheet__ _n_ _informal_ :two: A list of statistics. _The stat sheet for him will be ugly—he missed 10 of his 15 shots._
 __stat__ _adv_ _Med., Pharm._ Immediately.
 An abbreviation of the Latin _statim_, “immediately,” often used in medical contexts.
 __State Bar__ _n_ _A State Bar judge._ :es: Colegio de Abogados del Estado